bastienjalbert/aptr/README.md

     user$ cd /path/to/robot/workspace/
     user$ java -jar APTR-0.1.jar --file Test_Suite.robot

-*Run all tests from a directory (workspace)*
+*Run all tests from a directory (workspace) and choose a test name*

-    user$ java -jar APTR-0.1.jar -d /path/to/robot/workspace
+    user$ java -jar APTR-0.1.jar -d /path/to/robot/workspace -t MyBigTest

 *Run all tests from a directory (workspace) and ensuring to have last custom pabot version and add verbose output*